It’s easy to build walls to protect ourselves. There are messages all around to support taking a self-protective stance.

 - They had an emergency situation to respond to, something that truly did take priority over what you requested or expected.

-That doesn’t mean it’s too late.
+Broken trust doesn’t mean it’s too late.
 Grace is something you can extend at any time.
 Grace is a merciful pardon, something you give without evaluating whether or not the other person deserves it or not.
 You do it to build a bridge and tear down a wall.
-It helps you.
+It helps you build trustworthiness as a leader.

 This blog post was originally published on March 16, 2013 and was selected for the CONNECT!
 Community’s series on trust.
 As a leader, it’s absolutely essential for you to be trustworthy and to trust others.
 Learn more about the 12 Dimensions of Trust and how you can CONNECT2Lead.
 And be sure to subscribe to the CONNECT2Lead Blog for weekly tips and techniques on leading with a people first approach.